hello-rust/show/README.md

 **A:** Right now, I use *VSCode* and the *Rust* plugin plus the *Rust Language Server*.
 I also heard good things about the IntelliJ Rust plugin, though.
 Therefore, I might try this setup in the future.

+**Q: What is your post-processing routine?**
+**A:** Quite simple.
+I solely use iMovie right now.
+There are better programs out there, but so far it does the job.

 ### Credits